 (2) Crash-proneness.
 One might ask: why not write out all layers in one go to save time?
-Alas, CNN feature layers can be very large, e.g., one of ResNet50's layers is 784kB but the image is only 14kB [31].
+Alas, CNN feature layers can be very large, e.g., one of ResNet50's layers is 784KB but the image is only 14KB [37].
 So, 10GB of data blows up to 560GB for just one layer!
-Forcing ML users to handle such large intermediate data files on PD systems can easily cause system crashes due to memory mismanagement.
+Forcing ML users to handle such large intermediate data files on in-memory PD systems can easily cause workload crashes due to exhausting available system memory.
+Alternatively, writing these feature files to disk and reading iteratively will incur significant overheads due to costly disk reads/writes, thus reducing efficiency further.